soos3d/hashkey-aa-connect/README.md

   </h3>
 </div>

-# Particle Connect, Account Abstraction SDK, Next.js, & ethers V6 on the Sei Chain
+# Particle Connect, Account Abstraction SDK, Next.js, & ethers V6 on the HashKey Chain

-⚡️ Basic demo application using `@particle-network/connectkit` and `@particle-network/aa` to initiate social login and send transactions via an account abstraction smart account on the [Sei Chain](https://sei.io/)
+⚡️ Basic demo application using `@particle-network/connectkit` and `@particle-network/aa` to initiate social login and send transactions via an account abstraction smart account on the [HashKey Chain](https://group.hashkey.com/en/hsk).

-> Note that Account Abstraction is included wihint the new `connectkit` package. `@particle-network/aa` is required when using an EIP 1193 provider like ehter.js.
+> Note that Account Abstraction is included wihint the new `connectkit` package. `@particle-network/aa` is required when using an EIP 1193 provider like ether.js.
 > This demo showcases both options.

 This app allows you to log in using social logins and interact with various testnets by displaying account information and sending a gasless transfer transaction to an address you can input in the UI.